 The world’s fastest cooking courses: how online tutorials have changed the way we cook

-Students and millennials are hungry for food content, regularly devouring short, concise cookery videos that inspire, educate and entertain.
+Food-related digital content is big business these days.
+Students and millennials in particular are hungry for food content, regularly devouring short, concise cookery videos that inspire, educate and entertain.
 These 18-34yr olds are now relying on their mobile devices at every stage of the cooking process — from initially deciding what to make, to learning how to set up and prepare their kitchen, to food hygiene tips and finally cooking their recipe.

-With the average length of a Youtube video being just 4 minutes and 20 seconds, any given YouTuber has the ability to produce around 10-15 videos a day.
-In comparison, a TV chef and their entire team can realistically only manage two or three.
+With the average length of a Youtube video being just 4 minutes and 20 seconds, any given YouTuber can easily produce multiple videos a day.
+In comparison, a TV chef and their entire team can realistically only manage one or two.
 While TV cookery shows are still produced in the traditional format – a complex combination of multiple camera men, presenters and sound engineers – amateur ‘how-to’ type videos can be quickly produced with one camera, with one set of hands and are often uploaded to YouTube on the very same day.

 Out with the old

 Traditional food formats such as TV shows and cookery books are no longer the norm.
 While cookery books were once the go-to place for recipes and inspiration, these days we head straight to the internet.
 Often, a Youtube video will be the first result that comes up in a Google search for a particular recipe – far outranking any written recipe online about the same topic or dish.
 Another notable change to the cookery world is the fact that celebrity chefs no longer carry as much weight as they once did.
 Professional, qualified chefs with household names and years of experience behind them were once popular search terms in their own right.
 In their place, lesser known social media influencers have taken over.
 Now, personality rules over notoriety.